 When you are buying a property with your partner, the last thing you want to think about is what will happen if you separate.

-The declaration will be registered at the Land Registry.
-When the property is sold, the proceeds of sale will be distributed in accordance with the terms agreed in the document.
+The declaration of trust will be registered at the Land Registry and, when the property is sold, the proceeds of sale will be distributed in accordance with the terms agreed in the declaration of trust.